Teaching Scholarships & Grants

 Teaching English as a second language works twofold - firstly for encouraging first generation immigrants to America to fully integrate and make themselves employable in their new home, allowing the full benefit of living here.
 Secondly, working abroad and teaching English as a foreign language can be an enriching experience and help you in your teaching career.

 The international organization dedicated to helping learners to become fluent in English, and allowing teachers to expand their career in teaching English as a second language, have several scholarships and grants available.
 Some are dedicated to teaching and others are more for researching teaching methods.
 The Ruth Crymes TESOL Fellowship, for example, is a $1500 fellowship awarded to one member every year researching classroom application.
 Applicants must be a member of TESOL Intl, should produce a statement and brief essay in support of their application; fellowship is awarded on the basis of financial need and project merit.
 Deadline is 1st November every year.
-For more details and to apply, visit the dedicated page.
-Other TESOL Intl scholarships are here.
+For more details and to apply, visit TESOL Access Awards, Grants and Scholarships.

 ETS are another international education organization dedicated to improving education standards the world over.
 Their TOEFL dissertation award grants $2,500 to one Doctoral student every year whose dissertation is on the subject of second or foreign language testing standards.
-Part of the award will be compensation for accommodation and travel fees for travelling to the ceremony to collect the award.
+Part of the award will be compensation for accommodation and travel fees for traveling to the ceremony to collect the award.
 Candidates may be studying outside the US and is applicable only against eligible doctoral programs.
-For full details, visit here.
+For full details, visit Jacqueline Ross TOEFL® Dissertation Award.

 Not a scholarship or grant, but a government organized exchange program (and therefore more like a fellowship), invites highly experience individuals in the areas of TEFL and TESOL to apply for a 10-month program.
 Here, they will learn a wide range of extra skills including: Classroom Teaching, Curriculum Development, Program Evaluation, Needs Assessment and much more.
 Applicants must be a US Citizen with a master's degree in TESOL and with practical ESL/EFL classroom experience.
-See more details at the website.
+See more details at the English Language Fellow Program.

 History Teacher Scholarships